 Make The Difference For Our Snake Saving Grantees

-Since 2018, Save The Snakes has received over 100 grant proposals from dedicated individuals working on snake conservation or snakebite mitigation projects in over 30 countries.
-Of these important projects, we have been able to financially support 15 projects in Argentina, Bolivia, Brazil, Cameroon, Colombia, Ecuador, Guatemala, Indonesia, Kenya, Malaysia, Mexico, Tanzania and Zambia.
+Since 2018, Save The Snakes has received 131 grant proposals from dedicated individuals working on snake conservation or snakebite mitigation projects in 31 countries.
+Of these important projects, we have been able to financially support 18 projects in Argentina, Bolivia, Brazil, Cameroon, Colombia, Costa Rica, Ecuador, Guatemala, Indonesia, Kenya, Malaysia, Mexico, Tanzania and Zambia.

 Save The Snakes Support Grants are made possible because of the generosity of compassionate people and organizations who are inspired and dedicated to protect threatened snake populations and mitigate human-snake conflict around the world.
 Your charitable, tax-deductible donation, makes initiatives like the Support Grants Program possible.
 Please donate today and we appreciate your support of Save The Snakes.
 We would like to send our most heartfelt thanks to the Georgia Reptile Society and Dustin Howland for supporting the 2022 Save The Snakes Support Grants Program.